 The August 17, 2025 cruise on the Independence of the Seas departs from Southampton (London), England.
-On this 7 Night Norwegian Fjords (Southampton Roundtrip) sailing, the ship will visit a total of 5 different cruise port destinations, including its departure port.
+On this 7 Night Norwegian Fjords (Southampton Roundtrip) sailing, the ship will visit a total of 5 cruise port destinations, including its departure port.
 The Independence of the Seas sets sail on Sunday, Aug 17th and returns on Sunday, Aug 24th.

 Use the buttons below to toggle between cabin types.